- Home

 Temperature

-A setting that controls how creative or random AI outputs are.
-Low = predictable and focused.
-High = creative and varied.
+A setting that controls how creative or random an AI's responses are.
+Low temperature produces predictable, focused answers.
+High temperature produces varied, more creative outputs.

 Token